NoahUeffing/Beer_Recommender/README.md

 - To install dependencies, navigate to main folder "Beer_Recommender" in either command prompt or terminal window and enter "pip install -r requirements.txt".

 - To launch the app, using a terminal or comannd prompt, navigate to the directory containing all project files(Beer_Recommender) and enter "python nslcRecommender.py".
-This should launch the app and open a browser window to access the site.
+This should run the app at localhost:5000 and be viewable in your web browser.

 createBeerDatabase.py can be run to generate a new NSLC_Beers.db file from beers.csv if the database needs to be updated or recreated.
 If you plan on doing this, make sure to delete your NSLC_Beers.db file if it exists before running createBeerDatabase.py.